-- 1.1.
-The Provider may have one or more Lots/Clusters allocated to it for the purposes of delivery of the Service.
-The Provider recognises and agrees that Clauses within the Contract may be applied based on Lot(s) and/or Branch(s) and/or CCG Area(s) and/or County-wide (meaning the entire Contract).
-The meaning of Contract Clauses shall be taken to be as required based on which locality they are being applied to. - 1.2.
-As part of the Council's Contract Management, the Council may, as appropriate: - 1.2.1.
-Sanction the Provider in accordance with Schedule 2 (Specification and Schedule 14 (Contract Management) by Lot(s) and/or Branch(s) and/or CCG Area(s) (as applicable to the Provider) and/or County-wide (meaning the entire Contract); - 1.2.2.
-Vary the Contract to cease delivery on Lot(s) and/or Branch(s) and/or CCG Area(s) and/or County-wide (meaning the entire Contract); - 1.2.3.
+- 1.1.1.
+The Provider may have one or more properties or clusters allocated to it for the purposes of delivery of the Service.
+The Provider recognises and agrees that Clauses within the Contract may be applied based on Properties and/or Areas/Clusters(s) and/or County-wide (meaning the entire Contract).
+The meaning of Contract Clauses shall be taken to be as required based on which locality they are being applied to. - 1.1.2.
+As part of the Council's Contract Management, the Council may, as appropriate: - 1.1.3.
+The Provider may have one or more properties or clusters allocated to it for the purposes of delivery of the Service.
+The Provider recognises and agrees that Clauses within the contract may be applied based on Properties and/or Areas/Cluster(s) and/or County-wide (meaning the entire Contract).
+The meaning of Contract Clauses shall be taken to be as required based on which locality they are being applied to. - 1.1.4.
+Sanction the Provider in accordance with Schedule 2 (Specification) and Schedule 14 (Contract Management) by Property(s) and/or Cluster Area(s) (as applicable to the Provider) and/or County-wide (meaning the entire Contract); - 1.1.5.
+Vary the Contract to cease delivery on Property(s) and/or Cluster Area(s) (as applicable to the Provider) and/or County-wide (meaning the entire Contract); - 1.1.6.
 Terminate the Contract in its entirety.

-2. HANDING BACK OF PACKAGES OF CARE / SERVICE USERS
+2. HANDING BACK OF PACKAGES OF CARE / INDIVIDUALS